Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Hyperparameter estimation from an estimated marginal likelihood

-\citet{carriero2012} instead propose an exhaustive grid search to find the $\boldsymbol{\theta}$ that maximizes $p(\boldsymbol{\theta}\vert\mathbf{y}_{1:T})$ and then uses that optimal $\boldsymbol{\theta}$ throughout the remaining analysis.
-The obvious drawback here is that a grid search is very costly, especially with more than a couple of hyperparameters.
+\citet{carriero2012} propose an exhaustive grid search to find the $\boldsymbol{\theta}$ that maximizes $p(\boldsymbol{\theta}\vert\mathbf{y}_{1:T})$ and then uses that optimal $\boldsymbol{\theta}$ throughout the remaining analysis.
+The obvious drawback here is that a grid search is very costly, especially if we have non-conjugate priors and more than a couple of hyperparameters.